 Another highly recommended option is to combine the visit to the Vatican Museums in the morning with the visit to the Colosseum in the afternoon.
 As you may already know, a visit to the Colosseum is a must on your trip to Rome (no matter how many times you have seen its façade, you can't imagine everything inside until you visit it).

-If you want to save time and money when buying tickets to the two most emblematic points of Rome, this combined ticket with guided tour to the Vatican Museums and the Colosseum is the best option in my opinion.
-In this article on How to buy tickets for the Colosseum and the Vatican I have described what this combined guided tour consists of, what it includes, how you can arrange it, etc.
+If you want to save time and money when buying tickets to the two most emblematic places in Rome, this combined ticket with guided tour to the Vatican Museums and the Colosseum is the best option in my opinion.
+In this article on How to Buy Tickets for the Colosseum and the Vatican I have described what this combined guided tour consists of, what it includes, how you can organize it, etc.

 In summary, we compare the three options:

-Small group guided tour of the Vatican Museums
+Guided tour of the Vatican Museums in small groups

-Perfect for touring the Vatican Museums, Sistine Chapel and St. Peter's Basilica with an expert guide in a small group size to enjoy the experience more.
-Plus, you'll skip the line to enter the Museums
+Perfect for touring the Vatican Museums, the Sistine Chapel and St. Peter's Basilica with an expert guide in a small group size for a more enjoyable experience.
+Plus, you'll skip the lines to enter the Museums.

 The most exclusive way to visit the Vatican Museums: you can enter the Sistine Chapel before it opens to the general public and enjoy the art without too many tourists around, with an expert guide.

-The best of Rome in one day at the best price
+The best of Rome in a day and at the best price

 If you are planning to visit the Colosseum and the Vatican, this is the most economical way to book both guided tours.
-You will see both attractions in one day together with an expert guide
+You will see both attractions in one day with an expert guide.

-How to access the Vatican with the Roma Pass and Omnia Card
+How to get Vatican tickets with the Roma Pass and Omnia Card

-Being such a touristy city and with so many wonders to see, you can opt to buy the Rome tourist card, which will serve you to visit the Vatican Museums because it has the entrance tickets included in its price.
+Being such a touristy city and with sooooo many wonders to see in Rome, you can choose to buy the city's tourist card, which will be useful to visit the Vatican Museums because it has the entrance tickets included in its price.

 Omnia Vatican and Roma Pass

-Also known as Omnia card Roma, this card is usually combined with the Roma Pass and is the best option for visiting the Vatican as it includes entrance to the museums and other attractions.
-If you are going to visit the area in depth and go sightseeing in the rest of Rome I recommend you to take a look at this other article about the Roma Pass, where I tell you how to use it and all its advantages.
+Also known as the Omnia card Roma, this card is usually combined with the Roma Pass and is the best option for visiting the Vatican as it includes entrance to the museums and other attractions.
+If you are going to visit the area in depth and you are going to do some sightseeing in the rest of Rome I recommend you to take a look at this other article about the Roma Pass, where I tell you how to use it and all its advantages.

 Rome City Pass